 Techweb13 April 2019

-Giving Text the Wraparound in CSS
+Giving Text the Wraparound

 Jealous of print designers being able to create page layouts with text beautifully flowing around images?
 Our (web people) time has finally come.

 For some time now a CSS feature - CSS Shapes - has been making its way into the CSS specification drafts and even into some browsers as an experimental feature.